 Gastrointestinal: Cholestasis (central lobular), melanosis (brown fat pigmentation in the reticuloendothelial system)

 Hepatic: Fat overload syndrome, hepatomegaly, increased liver enzymes

-<1%, postmarketing, and/or case reports: Back pain, chest pain, cyanosis, diaphoresis, dizziness, drowsiness, dyspnea, flushing, headache, hypercoagulability state, hyperlipidemia, hypersensitivity reaction, increased body temperature, infusion site irritation, nausea, pulmonary embolism (fat), sensation of eye pressure, vomiting
+<1%, postmarketing, and/or case reports: Back pain, chest pain, cyanosis, decreased INR, diaphoresis, diarrhea, dizziness, drowsiness, dyspnea, flushing, headache, hypercoagulability state, hypersensitivity reaction, increased body temperature, infusion site irritation, pruritus, pulmonary embolism (fat), sensation of eye pressure

 ALERT: U.S. Boxed WarningDeaths in preterm infants: